General Studies Program

 Students who successfully complete the General Studies Program will be able to:

-- Demonstrate knowledge of the scientific nature of the world and the role of the natural sciences as it pertains to their health and well-being.
+• Integrate concepts of the scientific nature of the world and the role of behavioral and natural sciences as it pertains to health and well-being.

-- Develop an understanding of the diversity of the human experience through the study of social, historical, cultural, economic and political systems.
+• Analyze the diversity of the human experience through the practical applications of social, historical, cultural, economic, and political systems and apply to current events and in professional settings.

 Campuses/Sites Offered: